Azrieli-College-of-Engineering/final-project-shahd-nammari/README.md

 1. Sending many concurrent login requests with incorrect credentials
 2. Triggering overlapping execution on the server
 3. Bypassing the intended login lock mechanism
+4- The attack was performed against a local Juice Shop instance.

 When successful, Juice Shop displays:
 > ✅ *You have successfully solved a challenge: Race Condition Login Lock*